Soulbury Committee background

 Soulbury Pay 2014/15

-- A substantial increase on all Soulbury pay scale points and all pay-related and London allowances from 1st September 2014
+- A pay offer of a 1% increase on all Soulbury scale points and allowances from 1 September 2013.

 Need further advice?